 |Audible Channel Plan||$4.95/month||0||$59.40||$4.95|

-The most common option is the Gold Monthly membership at $14.95 and 1 credit each month.
-Typically, your account will default to this option, which means that if you want to switch to another option, you’ll have to upgrade through your account setting or contact Customer Service.
+The most common option is the Audible Gold Monthly membership at $14.95 and 1 credit each month.
+Typically, your account will default to this option, which means that if you want to change your Audible membership plan, you’ll have to upgrade through your account setting or contact Customer Service.

-For audiobook super-listeners, the Platinum level is the option at 2 audiobooks per month.
+For audiobook super-listeners, the Platinum level is the way to go at 2 audiobooks per month.

 Silver Monthly really should be called Silver Bimonthly.
 This option is not advertised and will not appear when you try to switch membership levels through your account.
 You’ll have to contact Customer Service to switch to Silver.
 They are typically very accommodating (i.e., they won’t try to up-sell you) and the set up will only take a few minutes.